-Here are a dozen of the best recipes for pulled pork, along with some recipes using leftover pulled pork.
+Here's a dozen of the best recipes for pulled pork, along with some recipes using leftover pulled pork.
 Most are simple to prepare and cook in the slow cooker, but there's also an oven version.
 The typical pulled pork sandwich is piled on buns and served with barbecue sauce, coleslaw, and your favorite side dishes.

 01 of 14

 02 of 14

 Here's a great idea for tailgating or a game day party, or make it for a weekend meal.